PmikeGamer/pkfpsunlocker/README.md

 ## READ THIS!

 This is an fps unlocker for something called Pekora/ProjectX/Korone.
 All I did was modify the main.cpp to look for ProjectXPlayerBeta.exe instead of RobloxPlayerBeta.exe
-So far only supports 2020 and 2021 client versions but I will make a version that works for 2017 and 2018 clients soon.
+Only supports 2021, 2020, and 2018 client versions as the 2017 client does not have taskscheduler implemented yet which is was rbxfpsunlocker uses to uncap the fps.

 ## The End